Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ![OSCP Post](/assets/images/lpic2/nload.gif)
 **Figure 37** Using nload and iftop to see the download traffic.

-The graph load up and on the iftop we can see the address that have a connection to my computer which from him I download that iso file.
+The graph load up and on the iftop we can see the address that have a connection to my computer which I download the iso file from it.

 You can also use `iptraf` or `iptraf-ng` these tools allow you to see the connectiviry of TCP connection that came to your computer.